biox/pa/README.md

 I'm also throwing in a few scripts that I have used in the past for age encryption and decryption, as I have been trying to integrate `age` into my day to day usage.
 They can be seen here -> https://gist.github.com/chrisswanda/bc537f87df7ab958773b3dab2d8f1f44

-If anyone that has worked with me, knows one of the first questions I ask, is "do you have a PGP public key?"
-Throughout my career, I have been a big proponent of encryption at rest and in transit.
-I've seen far too many executives, junior engineers, vendors, and IT persons passing around credentials in plain text...
-I honestly do not understand the negativate comments about PGP, its complexity and usability.
+Anyone that has worked with me, knows one of the first questions I ask, is "do you have a PGP public key?"
+Throughout my career I have been a big proponent of encryption at rest and in transit.
+I've seen far too many executives, junior engineers, vendors, and IT persons passing around credentials in plain text; I honestly do not understand the negativate comments about PGP, its complexity and usability.
 Maybe it is our point and click society today... dunno.
-Regardless, since age is now in official release, hopefully we will see more adoption, cool new programs with some slick UIs and hopefully mobile apps.
+Regardless, since age is now in official release, hopefully we will see more adoption, cool new programs with some slick UIs and hopefully mobile apps are coming in the future.
+Until someone smarter than me comes up with better code, this is my attempt.
+Feel free to make suggestions.

-Will update this laster.
+## Will update this laster.

 # passage